munmunsgcc/sgcc-carousel/README.md

-1. Carousel for card title.
-2. Needs to be updated for quote carousel.
-3. Lacks responsiveness for now.
+1. Lacks responsiveness for now.
+2. Margin and padding whatnot is incorrect for now.